Information

 The amount of time you should allow for a procurement process

-Estimated value of what you're looking to buy Length of support needed from a DPO or procurement specialist Total time
+Estimated value of what you're looking to buy Estimated length of support needed from a DPO or procurement officer Estimated total time

 Below £50,000 5 - 10 days 3 - 6 months